The Great Ban: Efficacy and Unintended Consequences of a Massive Deplatforming Operation on Reddit: Analyses and Results

 Similarly, we quantify the contribution of the left tail as $\Delta t^- = \sum_{i = 1}^N |\Delta t(i)|$, with $\Delta t(i) < 0$.
 The left panel of Figure~\ref{fig:all_outliers} shows the balance between the contributions to the overall toxicity change in each subreddit brought by users who increased ($\Delta t^+$, red-colored) \textit{vs} those who decreased ($\Delta t^-$, blue-colored) their toxicity.
 As shown, the contributions of the two tails are relatively balanced for the majority of subreddits.
 In 12 out of 15 subreddits, the decreases in toxicity slightly outweigh the increases, which results in the modest overall decrease in toxicity that we already noted in RQ1.
 Toxicity increases outweigh decreases in \subr{debatealtright} and \subr{imgoingtohellforthis2}, while \subr{the\_donald} has perfectly balanced contributions.

-In order to specifically investigate the behavior of outlier users -- those who experienced marked changes in toxicity -- we recompute the previous summations by only considering users whose change in toxicity exceeds a given threshold $k$: $|\Delta t(i)| > k$.
+In order to specifically investigate the behavior of outlier users ---those who experienced marked changes in toxicity--- we recompute the previous summations by only considering users whose change in toxicity exceeds a given threshold $k$: $|\Delta t(i)| > k$.
 This allows us to focus on those users who experienced extreme behavioral changes, be them increases or decreases in toxicity.
 For example, the right panel of Figure~\ref{fig:all_outliers} repeats the previous analysis by applying the threshold $k = 0.25$.
 As shown, we obtain strikingly different results.
 When only considering outlier users, in 13 out of 15 subreddits the contributions of those who increased or decreased their toxicity to the overall subreddit toxicity are very imbalanced.
 The only exceptions are \subr{gendercritical} who presents relatively balanced contributions (55\% \textit{vs} 45\%) and \subr{hatecrimehoaxes} for which no user experienced a change in toxicity exceeding the threshold $k = 0.25$.
 Moreover, in 11 subreddits toxicity increases greatly outweigh decreases.
 To generalize these findings, we repeated the analysis by varying the value of $k$ from 0 to 1, with a step of 0.01.
 Results are shown in Figure~\ref{fig:variation} where each line corresponds to a subreddit and reports the \% difference $\Delta t^+ - \Delta t^-$ between the contributions of the two tails, for each value of $k$.
 In the figure, only a few notable subreddits are highlighted, while the rest are grey-colored so as to reveal the overall trend.
 As shown, even for small values of the threshold $k$, the vast majority of lines rise steeply.
 In particular, in 12 out of 15 subreddits the outlier users exhibit large increases in toxicity.
 The subreddits \subr{imgoingtohellforthis2} and \subr{wojak} are those featuring the largest toxicity contributions by outlier users.
 On the contrary, outliers in \subr{hatecrimehoaxes} and \subr{oandaexclusiveforum} show marked toxicity reductions, while \subr{chapotraphouse} remains overall stationary.
+However, the spike observed in \subr{imgoingtohellforthis2}, as well as the decline of \subr{oandaexclusiveforum}, may be attributed to the relatively small number of users (less than 100).
 In summary, the results presented in this section highlight that the presence of resentful users who became much more toxic after The Great Ban was not localized within a single or a few subreddits.
 On the contrary, despite the fact that only a minority of users experienced marked toxicity increases, such adverse reactions were pervasive across most of the analyzed subreddits, which is indicative of a systemic phenomenon.